Quartz-Admirer/NIC_final/README.md

 ```

 **5. Create `.env` File:**
-   Create a file named `.env` in the root directory.
-Use the following template, ensuring parameters match the desired dataset and model configuration:
+   Create a file named `.env` in the project directory.
+Use the following template, adjusting parameters as needed (these reflect the final reported run):

    ```dotenv
    # .env file